A Well-Traveled Bug

 The design, by the artful hand of Jean Bugatti, is a stunner.
 The name was derived from a Greek mythology heroine, Atalanta, and particularly in the two-tone paint scheme seen on the Gooding car, the Atlalante looks fit for such a figure to drive!

 A True GT Before the “GT” was Coined

 For those who wanted more power (who wouldn’t?), the SC version – “C” indicating a compressor, a.k.a. supercharger – delivered 160 horsepower.
-Just a handful were equipped that way as new, but most of the “S” owners had their cars refitted at the factory.
+Just a handful had tis as new, but most of the “S” owners had their cars refitted at the factory.
 In the Bugatti tradition, the engine was a visual masterpiece, as well.

 The powerful and smooth straight-eight, four-speed transmission and superb road handling made the Type 57S an ultimate driving machine for the era.
-Yet, the Atalante also offered long-distance comfort for sustained high speeds in the grand touring tradition later exemplified by Ferrari’s berlinettas.
+Yet, the Atalante also offered long-distance comfort for sustained high speeds in the grand touring tradition.
+This was later exemplified by Ferrari’s berlinettas.

 A Tale of Two Bugattis

 You may have heard about the Atalante found in an English barn after 50 years of storage and then sold for $4.4 million a few years back.
 That’s a pretty difficult story to top, but the car offered by Gooding is no slouch in the history department.
 It is essentially a blend of two cars, chassis no. 57386 with the body from no. 57386.

 The 57386 was sold to a buyer in northern France in 1936.
 Next, it was traded back to the factory in 1949 by a subsequent owner.
 Obsessive Bugatti collector and industrial malfeasant Fritz Schlumpf bought Chassis 57386 in 1961.
 Consequently, it was during a historic Bugatti buying spree with his brother, Hans.